Shuvaethy-Neill/Monopoly/README.txt

 [MIT](https://choosealicense.com/licenses/mit/)

-Copyright (c) 2021 Evan Smedley, Dorothy Tran, Harsimran Kanwar, & Shuvaethy Niell
+Copyright (c) 2021 Evan Smedley, Dorothy Tran, Harsimran Kanwar, & Shuvaethy Neill

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal